Harlan K. Creswell created Liberty Lines in the late 1970's in Seattle, Wa. He developed and hand-built tinplate Standard

 Liberty Lines tinplate Standard gauge Commemorative

 longer at 21½" than Lionel's 21" pre-war era Standard gauge State Cars and featured a few more details.
 A longer 26"

 Liberty Lines version was also produced.
 Creswell offered his State Cars in 2-tone blue, 2-tone green and also in an orange

 cars featured celluloid window inserts and colored transoms.
 The roofs were removable to access the interior light bulbs, but

 The Liberty Lines Standard gauge 608E 0-6-0 switcher is one of the toughest modern era locomotives to acquire.
-It is believed that
+It is believed

-motor shaft pulleys were made of rubber as well.
+shaft and motor shaft pulleys were made of rubber as well.
 Like the #600E, it featured a large 24 volt DC Hathaway can motor

 equipped with a bridge for AC operation.
 The 8-wheel slope-back tender featured a backup light and was labeled for the

 Pennsylvania RR.
 The switcher was fitted with a knuckle coupler on the front, but the tender had a tinplate latch type

 coupler on its rear end.
 The side of the #608E locomotive cab was marked with a built date builder's plate reflecting the

 year it was completed.